 This guide is divided into two parts.
 The first part takes you to general emotional and mental health information that can be applied to both overall or specific concerns.
 The second part takes you to pages that address specific issues, such as dealing with anger and natural ways of overcoming feelings of depression.

-Approaching emotional self-care and mental healing from a holistic healing perspective is about restoring the balance and well-being of your psyche so you are freer to enjoy life and move forward to create and fulfill your dreams and purpose as you see it.
-Complementary techniques and remedies for healing emotions and shifting negative thinking patterns may not heal a mental health disease, but they can help you enjoy a better quality of life.
+Approaching emotional self-care and mental healing from a holistic healing perspective is about promoting the well-being of your psyche so that you are freer to enjoy life and move forward to create and fulfill your dreams and purpose as you see it.
+Complementary techniques and remedies for healing emotions and negative thinking patterns may not always heal a mental health disease, but they can help you enjoy a better quality of life.

 A curious thing is happening in our world today.
 Despite the ease of social media connections, an abundance of stuff, and an increase in mental health awareness and support, individuals in the modern world are plagued with a mental health crisis at increasing rates.
 As of 2015, over 44 million American adults have a diagnosed mental health condition or substance abuse problem and numbers of youth being treated for a major depressive episode approached 13 percent.
 In this so-called connected age, more people report feeling disconnected, alone, and lonely than ever before.

 While this site does not address diagnosed mental health conditions and how to treat them, it does explore the types of difficult feelings and emotions most of us experience from time to time - anger, unhappiness, lack of purpose, feeling stuck, depressed, stressed, and anxious - and how to shift them to better feeling thoughts that help you create a healthier, happier life.